-The narrator’s ability to discuss this meeting, as well as the many to follow, in a detached manner shows the distressing differences between the ways in which the two of them relate to one another.
-The largest difference between the ways in which the characters relate is how they feel about one another.
-It is clear that May Bartram is truly in love with John Marcher.
+The narrator’s ability to discuss this meeting in a detached manner, as well as the many to follow, shows the distressing differences between how they relate to one another.
+The most substantial difference between how the characters relate is how they feel about one another.
+May Bartram is genuinely in love with John Marcher.
 On the other hand, Marcher rarely thinks of anyone other than himself, and clearly is not in love with Miss Bartram.
-Despite Henry James’ choice to use a third person perspective, he does an excellent job reflecting Marcher’s thoughts.
+Despite Henry James’ choice to use a third-person perspective, he does an excellent job reflecting Marcher’s thoughts.
 One example that he does exceptionally well is when John Marcher debates whether he should marry May:

 The real form it should have taken on the basis that stood out large is the form of their marrying.
 But the devil in this is that the very basis itself put marrying out of the question.
 His conviction, his apprehension, his obsession, in short, isn’t a privilege he could invite a woman to share (James 455).

-By presenting his thoughts in such a way, the reader is able to see the irony in the situation.
-The thoughts are an attempt to justify his actions of selfishness.
+By presenting his thoughts in such a way, the reader can see the irony in the situation.
+The ideas are an attempt to justify his actions of selfishness.
 Due to the third person narrative, the thoughts are read objectively.
-This objectivity intensifies the irony in that he does share this “privilege” with her, just not in the confines of a marriage.
+This objectivity intensifies the irony that he does share this “privilege” with her, just not in the confines of a marriage.
 Understanding John Marcher’s thoughts objectively are crucial in interpreting the story with the meaning that Henry James intended.

 Beast in the Jungle Summary